 During this plan period, the short term objective is to continue to provide public access at Dering Wood which is safe and enjoyable.
-How this will be achieved:
+How this will be achieved:-

-7.4km (4.6 miles) of paths will be maintained to allow continued access across the whole site for pedestrians by mowing as appropriate during the summer months and litter picks at the same time.
-Horse access along the permissive route will also be maintained by mowing and cutting back tree growth interfering with the route as necessary during the plan period.
-Way marker posts along the horse route to be removed during 2019.
-The route will be marked by red and white tape thereafter attached on trees.
+- 7.4km (4.6 miles) of paths will be maintained to allow continued access across the whole site for pedestrians by mowing as appropriate during the summer months and litter picks at the same time.

+- Horse access along the permissive route will also be maintained by mowing and cutting back tree growth interfering with the route as necessary during the plan period.
+Red and white paint marks to be refreshed once during this period in 2027.